Power law: Power-law functions

 Scientific interest in power-law relations stems partly from the ease with which certain general classes of mechanisms generate them.
 The demonstration of a power-law relation in some data can point to specific kinds of mechanisms that might underlie the natural phenomenon in question, and can indicate a deep connection with other, seemingly unrelated systems; see also universality above.
 The ubiquity of power-law relations in physics is partly due to dimensional constraints, while in complex systems, power laws are often thought to be signatures of hierarchy or of specific stochastic processes.
-A few notable examples of power laws are Pareto's law of income distribution, structural self-similarity of fractals, and scaling laws in biological systems.
+A few notable examples of power laws are Pareto's law of income distribution, structural self-similarity of fractals, scaling laws in biological systems, and scaling laws in cities.
 Research on the origins of power-law relations, and efforts to observe and validate them in the real world, is an active topic of research in many fields of science, including physics, computer science, linguistics, geophysics, neuroscience, systematics, sociology, economics and more.

 However, much of the recent interest in power laws comes from the study of probability distributions: The distributions of a wide variety of quantities seem to follow the power-law form, at least in their upper tail (large events).
 The behavior of these large events connects these quantities to the study of theory of large deviations (also called extreme value theory), which considers the frequency of extremely rare events like stock market crashes and large natural disasters.
 It is primarily in the study of statistical distributions that the name "power law" is used.

 In empirical contexts, an approximation to a power-law $o(x^k)$ often includes a deviation term $\varepsilon$, which can represent uncertainty in the observed values (perhaps measurement or sampling errors) or provide a simple way for observations to deviate from the power-law function (perhaps for stochastic reasons):

 Mathematically, a strict power law cannot be a probability distribution, but a distribution that is a truncated power function is possible: $p(x) = C x^{-\alpha}$ for $x > x_\text{min}$ where the exponent $\alpha$ (Greek letter alpha, not to be confused with scaling factor $a$ used above) is greater than 1 (otherwise the tail has infinite area), the minimum value $x_\text{min}$ is needed otherwise the distribution has infinite area as x approaches 0, and the constant C is a scaling factor to ensure that the total area is 1, as required by a probability distribution.
 More often one uses an asymptotic power law – one that is only true in the limit; see power-law probability distributions below for details.
 Typically the exponent falls in the range $2 < \alpha < 3$, though not always.